Some Guinness World Record holders set out to reach new heights, and others have achievement thrust upon them.

 Gilbert Daughtridge held a delicious world record: he grew the world's largest cantaloupe.

 Joseph Lazarow wasn't just a record holder; the way he set his record was particularly spectacular.
-He set a new world handshaking record in 1977 on a crowded boardwalk… and he dethroned the previous record holder, President Theodore Roosevelt.
+He set "a new world handshaking record in 1977 on a crowded boardwalk" … and dethroned the previous record holder, President Theodore Roosevelt.

-Martha Richard had to suffer for her record, much like William Pace: she was noted in the Guinness Book of World Records as the only one to be bitten by a tropical butterfly.
+Martha Richard, like William Pace, had to suffer for her record: she was noted in the Guinness Book of World Records as the "only one to be bitten by a tropical butterfly."